-Isaac Tang is a senior associate in the Toronto office of Borden Ladner Gervais LLP.
+Isaac Tang is a partner in the Toronto office of Borden Ladner Gervais LLP.
 He practices exclusively in the area of administrative law and civil litigation, with an emphasis on land use planning and development, municipal law, real estate and expropriation.

 Isaac represents both municipalities and private landowners.
 He provides strategic planning and municipal law advice to municipalities of all sizes on a wide range of matters including growth management, natural heritage, agriculture, transportation and aggregate resources and regularly defends their interests before the Ontario Municipal Board.
 Isaac has also successfully secured or opposed planning approvals for a range of public and private sector clients including school boards, developers, businesses and individual homeowners and provides advice on municipal law issues including licensing, development charges, Building Code compliance and other matters.

 Isaac is an Executive Member of the Municipal Law Section at the Ontario Bar Association and has been a guest lecturer for the Community Planning course at the University of Toronto Faculty of Law.
 He is a frequent contributor on municipal and planning law matters for various publications including BLG newsletters and bulletins, the Ontario Bar Association newsletter,